Skip to main content

 • Establishing and maintaining a transparent and ongoing programme of export approval inspections and audits of meat establishments and standalone cold stores that require competent authority approval for specific non-EU export requirements.

-• Providing conclusions and recommendations on Non-EU export audits to assess continuous compliance with the importing requirements.
+• Providing conclusions and recommendations on Non-EU export audits to assess continuous compliance with the importing country requirements.

 • Notifying Defra when the outcome of a FBO audit (see Chapter 4) provides evidence of unsatisfactory compliance in exporting premises (for example, ‘Improvement Necessary’ or ‘Urgent Improvement Necessary’).